 - Utilize Internal Linking: Use popular search terms to guide your internal linking strategy.
 Link these high-traffic pages to other relevant pages on your site to enhance user experience and boost SEO.

 - Optimize Page Speed: High-traffic pages with slow load times can lead to a higher bounce rate.
 Use website analytics to identify any speed issues on these pages and implement optimizations to improve load times.

-By optimizing your high-traffic pages with site search, you’re not only enhancing the user experience but also boosting your small business SEO.
+By optimizing your high-traffic pages with site search, you’re enhancing the user experience and boosting your small business SEO.